cgibsonmm/intro-to-git/github.md

 The last time we saw the Mean Girls, Regina was kicked out.
 Let's now add Karen to take her place:

--  NEW: create a new branch in the terminal

 -  create a `karen.txt` file and add:

 `"There's a 30% chance that it's already raining"`